If you leave Ireland to live or work in another country, you may be entitled to receive social security benefits in the country you are moving to.

 If you need to claim benefits while living abroad you will be asked to provide information about your Irish social insurance contribution record.

-You can use forms E104 and U1 when claiming sickness, maternity or unemployment benefits abroad.
+You can use the U1 form when claiming unemployment benefits abroad.

 The U1 is called a portable document and it provides details of your Irish social insurance record.

-A request from another EU member state for your social insurance record will be prioritised by the department so that you don’t lose out on any benefits due to you when abroad.
+The U1 can be issued to the customer, or the relevant EU member state can request this document on the customer’s behalf.
+Requests from other EU member states for your social insurance record will be prioritised by the department so that you don’t lose out on any benefits due to you when abroad.

-If you are returning to Ireland from a country in the EU/EEA, you should bring an E104 and U1 form back with you as it will provide details of the insurance contributions you made in that country.
+If you are returning to Ireland from a country in the EU/EEA, you should bring a U1 form back with you as it will provide details of the insurance contributions you made in that country.

 How to apply